 Mail Services provides the campus with their mailing needs.
 Mailboxes are provided to students upon arrival at campus.
 Students can post packages and mail supplies from the main office in Douglas Centre.

-Parent Relations provides additional services for parents of undergraduate students.
+The Parent & Family Network provides additional services for parents of undergraduate students.
 The department serves as a link between the university and parents, fielding any specific concerns and organizing special events.
-Parent Relations also provides the popular service “Touch of Home,” through which parents can send their student a variety of gifts for birthdays, special events, or just to brighten their day.
+The Parent & Family Network also provides the popular service “Touch of Home,” through which parents can send their student a variety of gifts for birthdays, special events, or just to brighten their day.

 Student Ministries at TWU is focused on developing spiritually maturing disciples of Jesus Christ.
 Spiritual maturity is not found in doing one thing over and over until it is perfected.
 Spiritual growth can occur through growing in love and devotion to God during times of worship.
 Chapel services, which take place Monday-Friday from 11:00-11:30 am, provide an opportunity for the campus to gather and worship together.
 Spiritual growth is also deepened through times of bible study and prayer.
 TWU provides many opportunities for small group bible studies, prayer, and mentoring to help students’ roots of faith to grow deep.
 Finally, spiritual maturity occurs through local and global outreach.
 By serving and loving others in Christ's name, students are able to grow in their understanding of God and how they can lead a significant and "impactful" life.